pura vida

 Characters4_v01.png

-There were many design iterations until I found the right form.
+There were many design iterations before I finally found the right form.

 Challenges.png